Environmental Health and Safety

-In addition to its working relationship with numerous state and federal agencies, the Program has increased the dimension of its activities by forming service partnerships with local educational institutions to provide applied field assistance in the form of direct program service to facilities, operators and employees.
-A total of 16 students from Massachusetts Maritime and Cape Cod Community College have provided direct service assistance to fifteen municipal entities through applied internships, independent study programs and special projects in the areas of facility audits and the development of written safety and training programs.
-In addition, the Program also conducted 37 municipal departmental trainings and 43 facility health/safety audits in fiscal year 2010.
-The Program is developing an ongoing Safety in the Workplace Series designed specifically for the Department of Public Works employees and presented at the EPA National Symposium for IAQ in Washington.
+Finally, the EHS Program has a working relationship with numerous state and federal agencies.
+Increasing the dimensions of Program activities by forming service partnerships with local educational institutions has proved effective, providing applied field assistance in the form of direct program service to facilities, operators and employees.
+To date, a total of 74 students from Massachusetts Maritime and Cape Cod Community College have provided direct service assistance to 45 municipal and private entities through applied EHS internships, independent study programs and special projects in the areas of facility audits and the development of written safety and training programs.